 Frances Brown, PsyD

 Office phone: 248.476.1122, ext.
 126

 Dr. Brown received her Doctor of Clinical Psychology from MiSPP and is also an alumna of MiSPP’s master’s program.
 In addition, she received a B.S. in administration from Central Michigan University.
 As a former executive in Michigan’s largest insurance corporation, Dr. Brown brings to MiSPP’s MA and PsyD programs an extensive knowledge of health care delivery and business practices.
 Before becoming Program Director, she served as MiSPP’s Director of Clinical Training for a number of years.
-Dr. Brown has worked in private practice, in a large, hospital-owned outpatient clinic and at a small, community-based organization; she currently maintains a diverse private psychology practice in Clinton Township.
-Dr. Brown’s areas of interest include writing and communication, working with the LGBTQ population, and the implications of parentification in children and adults.
+Dr. Brown has worked in private practice, in a large, hospital-owned outpatient clinic and at a small, community-based organization.
+Her areas of special interest include writing and communication, working with the LGBTQ population, and the implications of parentification in children and adults.
 Dr. Brown is an active community volunteer and has received awards for her clinical excellence, academic writing, and diversity efforts.